 1. Give Thought to Size and Layout

-The benefit of building a home, or extending and remodelling an existing one, is that you have much more freedom to decide on the shape and size of the kitchen diner you hope to create.
+One of the benefits of building a new house, or extending and/or remodelling an existing home, is that you have more flexibility to decide on the size and shape of your kitchen diner.
+Ideas include:

-- Large square or rectangular rooms are arguably the norm, but bear in mind that this room shape works best when carefully zoned;
+- Large square or rectangular rooms work best when carefully zoned.

-- An L-shape arrangement is another option, (and can be readily achieved by extending to the rear and knocking through to an existing reception room).
-This layout allows a degree of separation between the kitchen and dining spaces, and often means you’re not in sight of kitchen mess when sitting at the table.
+- An L-shape arrangement is another option (and may be readily achieved by extending to the rear and knocking through to an existing reception room).
+This layout allows a degree of separation between the kitchen and dining space, and often means you’re not in sight of kitchen mess when sitting at the table.